ielian/neapolis/aws/templates/one_vpc_multiple_stacks/README.md

 Cloudformation templates to create multi-tier multi-zone vpc.

-one account can host multiple environments, each environment can have multiple vpc (typically one).
+One account can host multiple environments, each environment can have multiple vpc (typically one).
 Each vpc is divided in multiple stacks:
-1- network including nat servers stack
+- network including nat servers stack
-2- bastion server stack
+- bastion server stack
-3- appserver autoscale stacks (one for each application component).
+- appserver autoscale stacks (one for each application component).

 To create the stacks do the following:
 - Create stack stg01-vpc1 with file rover-vpc-v1.template (input env name)